clarityklax/clarity-web/notes/index.md

   * When did we originally decide to implement this feature that way? or just plainly fetch (and share) useful frequently used information (e.g. code snippets, CSV/JSON dumps, etc) with others.

 Notes is still very much a work in progress.
 You can see the current roadmap [here](https://notes.clarity.hr/public-notes/9a99169c-1dee-4869-b4be-3da46cac418d).
 Please send any and all feedback to iklaric [at] clarity [dot] hr.
+You can take it for a spin by logging in on [notes.clarity.hr](https://notes.clarity.hr)

 <iframe src="https://notes.clarity.hr/public-notes/9a99169c-1dee-4869-b4be-3da46cac418d" width="100%" height="400"></iframe>